BenjaminMichaelis/WSU-EECS-UndergraduateResearch/documents/DesignDocument.md

    The routes subsystem handles the logic for adding a new post to the app.
 It interacts with the Model component by using the post model to create new posts.

+   a) Index Route:
+      This route is used for rendering the main home screen of the webapp.
+The main home screen is used for seeing all of the posts created in clean way.
+So, this route will query all of the posts in the database, and present them to the user on the screen in an organized manner.

+   b) Post Route:
+      This route is used for creating new posts to the webapp.
+This route can only be accessed by faculty users so it first checks to make sure whoever is accessing this route is a faculty, and if they aren't, the route will redirect them back to the main index page.
+However, if the user is faculty, then the route will create an instance of the post form and render it to the screen for them.
+Once they fill out the post form correctly, the route will create a new post and add all of the information from the form to that new post.
+Then it will add it to the database and commit those changes.
+Lastly, the route will flash them a confirmation message that their post was created successfully and redirect them to the main index page.

+   c) Display Profile Route:
+      This route is used to let the logged in user see their account information.
+What this route does it simply just render the HTML for displaying their profile to the screen, while passing in a user variable to left the HTML know which user's information to render.
+This route will not be accessible unless their is a logged in user.

+   d) Edit Profile Route:
+      This route is used for processing the logic to edit someone's account information.
+A user must be logged in to access this route, and if one is, then it will create an instance of the edit form and render it to the screen.
+Also, the route will populate the form with their prior account information to make it easier on them if they only want to edit a couple things.
+Once the user fills out the form correctly, everything in the form will be updated to that users information and the route will then commit those changes to the database to finalize the saving process.
+      Lastly, the route will flash them a message to let the user know their changes have been saved and redirect them back to their account page.

+   e) Edit Password Route:
+      This route is used to change a user's password if they wish to.
+There must be a logged in user for this route to be accessible, and will redirect the user back to the index page if they aren't logged in.
+      If there is a logged in user, then the route understands they wish to change their password, so it creates an instance of the change password form and renders it to the screen.
+Once the form has been filled out successfully and submitted, the current_user's password is changed and committed to the database.
+The route then flashes the user a message to notify them that their password is changed successfully, and then redirects them back to their account screen.

 **Note:** Some of your subsystems will interact with the Web clients (browsers).
 Make sure to include a detailed description of the  Web API interface (i.e. the set of routes) your application will implement.
 For each route specify its “methods”, “URL path”, and “a description of the operation it implements”.
 You can use the following table template to list your route specifications.